ThugsFinance/cloiinkcoin.com/src/content/terms-of-use/index.md

 **PLEASE READ THESE TERMS OF USE BEFORE USING THE WEBSITES.**

-Acceptance of the Terms of Use These terms of use are entered into by and between you and the Ethereum Foundation ("Foundation", "we" or "us").
-The following terms and conditions, together with any documents they expressly incorporate by reference (collectively, these "Terms of Use"), govern your access to and use of ethereum.org, including any content, functionality and services offered on or through ethereum.org, ethereum.foundation, devcon.org, and blog.ethereum.org (together, the "Website").
+Acceptance of the Terms of Use These terms of use are entered into by and between you and the Cloiinkcoin Foundation ("Foundation", "we" or "us").
+The following terms and conditions, together with any documents they expressly incorporate by reference (collectively, these "Terms of Use"), govern your access to and use of cloiinkcoin.com, including any content, functionality and services offered on or through cloiinkcoin.com, cloiinkcoin.foundation, devcon.org, and blog.cloiinkcoin.com (together, the "Website").

 Please read the Terms of Use carefully before you start to use the